 We may from time to time, and depending on the circumstances, use third-party service providers in servicing your account.
 We may share confidential information about you with these service providers, but we remain committed to maintaining the confidentiality and security of your information.
 Accordingly, we maintain internal control policies, procedures, and safeguards to protect the confidentiality of your personal information.
 In addition, we will secure confidentiality agreements with all service providers to maintain the confidentiality of your information, and we will take responsible precautions to determine that they have appropriate procedures in place to prevent the unauthorized release of your confidential information to others.
-In the event that we are unable to secure an appropriate confidentiality agreement, you will be asked to provide your consent prior to the sharing of your confidential information with the third-party service provider.
+In the event that we are unable to secure an appropriate confidential information with the third-party service provider.
 Furthermore, we will remain responsible for the work provided by any such third-part service providers.